Most leaders are planning for jobs that won't exist.

 Advisory

-Structured advisory engagements for senior leaders and HR functions building a strategic workforce planning capability — or pressure-testing an existing one against AI's real impact on their work.
+Pro bono advisory engagements for leaders and HR functions building a strategic workforce planning capability or pressure-testing an existing one against AI's real impact on their work.

 - Applying The Work [re]design Framework to your context

-- Building an internal SWP capability from the ground up
+- Building an internal SWP capability, ground up

 - Assessing AI's impact on your specific workforce